Code-Institute-Submissions/Milestone2-Interactive-Frontend/README.md

 So for the user it is possible to play short matches against another human player to have a trainings effect for the memory as per objective.

-<h1> Considerations during project </h1>
+<h1> Considerations during this project </h1>

 The usage of flexbox container makes it easier to arrange the content when it comes to handle the portrait and landscape mode.
-As I removed the modals and made my own to keep the same design, I decided to move away from bootstrap almost entirely and used flexbox.
+As I removed the modals and made my own to keep the same design, I decided to move away from bootstrap grid entirely and used flexbox.

 <h2> Performance optimizations </h2>